 4. Previous Poliomyelitis.
 A history of neurological complications due to poliovirus infection would imply previous virus replication in the CNS.
 Based on animal studies, previous exposure to poliovirus administered intracerebrally can reduce subsequent virus replication in the CNS.

 5. Prior Therapy.
 Patients who have not recovered from the toxic effects of prior chemotherapy and/or radiation therapy will be excluded.
 Guidelines for this recovery period are dependent upon the specific therapeutic agent being used.

-- Patients may not have received chemotherapy ≤ 4 weeks [except for nitrosourea (6 weeks) or metronomic dosed chemotherapy such as daily etoposide or cyclophosphamide (1 week)] prior to starting the study drug or patients have recovered from side effects of such therapy.
+- Patients may not have received chemotherapy ≤ 4 weeks [except for nitrosourea (6 weeks) or metronomic dosed chemotherapy such as daily etoposide or cyclophosphamide (1 week)] prior to starting the study drug unless patients have recovered from side effects of such therapy.